 Figure 1.4 shows the projected populations for the years 2010, 2020, and 2030.
 The red line indicates a future high projection, while the blue line indicates a future low projection.
-The State projection shows a higher trend than the SWWRPC projection.
-However, the State projects only to 2020.
+The State projection line tends to the high projection.